PhiniteFields/ascii_snake_game/README.md

 This is a simple ASCII based snake game written over the weekend.
 It uses Python and the Curses library.

-Use arrow keys to move.
+Use the arrow keys to move.
 Eat all the food (green numbers) to win.
 Avoid walls, monsters, and your own tail!
 Have fun.